robbert-vdh/yabridge/README.md

 Yabridge has been tested under the following hosts using Wine Staging 7.0-rc1:

-**Wine 6.15 and 6.16 would not work with yabridge because of Wine bug [\#51596](https://bugs.winehq.org/show_bug.cgi?id=51596).** **If you are still running either of those versions, then you'll need to either upgrade to a later version or [downgrade](#downgrading-wine) to Wine Staging 6.14 if those versions are not available for your distro yet.**

 | Host                | VST2               | VST3                                                                 |
 | ------------------- | ------------------ | -------------------------------------------------------------------- |
 | Bitwig Studio 4.1.1 | :heavy_check_mark: | :heavy_check_mark:                                                   |